XGMTobi123/Barber/README.md

 - `php artisan serve`

 Features:
-- You can add feedback in /admin panel (login: `root@root.com`, password: `password`).
+- You can add feedback in /admin panel (Just register new user).
 Be sure image is exist in /resources/img/